gavro081/izberi_izboren/tools/README.md

 ### Scripts

 - `subjects_by_program.py` - reads data from mandatory.json, and writes the relevant information to data/subjects_by_program.json.
-- `subject_details.py` - aggregates data from multiple JSON files, and writes the combined information in `data/subject_details.json`.
+- `subject_details.py` - aggregates data from multiple JSON files, and writes the combined information in `backend/subjects/management/commands/subject_details.json`.
+Modify this script to modify the initial data that is used to populate the db.